49th Mission Support Group

 49th Civil Engineer Squadron

 The 49th Civil Engineer Squadron has two primary missions to support Air Force Contingency taskings and Team Holloman missions.
 The first is to prepare Airmen in 16 diverse specialties to deploy in support of contingency taskings.
-The second is to provide facilities and
+The second is to provide facilities and infrastructure support that make up the Holloman Air Force Base operating platform from which Airmen conduct Air Force missions.
+The squadron motto, "Engineers… Lead the Way!" synopsizes the unit's sense of pride and mission focus at home and deployed.

 Operations Flight

-The Operations Flight consists of 260 Military and Civilian engineers who perform maintenance and repair for 59K acres of land, 6K miles of infrastructure including 6.2M Square Feet of facilities making it the 3rd Largest in ACC.
-These engineers routinely respond to emergency utility and infrastructure repairs, and consist of structural, pavement, water, sewer, fire suppression, electric, fuel distribution, heating, air conditioning, pest management, material control, self help, and customer service elements.
-The operations flight accounts for 60% of the 49th FW's O&M Budget.
+The Operations Flight consists of 313 military and civilian engineers who perform maintenance and repair for 64 thousand acres of land, 6 thousand miles of infrastructure, 23 million square feet of pavements and 7.6 million square feet of facilities valued at over $7.4 billion.
+These engineers routinely respond to emergency utility and infrastructure repairs, and consist of structural, pavement, water, sewer, fire suppression, electrical, fuel distribution, heating, air conditioning, pest management, material control, inspection, project management, and customer service elements.

-Fire Protection Flight
+Fire & Emergency Services Flight

 Engineering Flight

-Emergency Management Flight
+Readiness & Emergency Management Flight

 Explosive Ordnance Disposal Flight